Netel-pleb/miner-reg-observer/readme.md

 ## Notes
 - Make sure the Discord webhook URL is updated in the script before running.
 - The script stops automatically when all hotkeys are registered or the duration ends.
+- Current webhook url in the repo is fake url.
+You need to change it to yours

 ## License
 This project is licensed under the MIT License.